 - A. Shall be product of one manufacturer.
-Unless otherwise indicated on hardware schedule, comply with manufacturer's recommendations for size of closer, depending on width of door, frequency of use, atmospheric pressure, ADAAG requirements, and fire rating.
+Unless otherwise indicated on hardware schedule, comply with manufacturer's recommendation for size of closer, depending on width of door, frequency of use, atmospheric pressure, ADAAG requirements, and fire rating.

-- B. Standards: Manufacturer to be certified by the following:
+- B. Standards: Manufacturer to be certified and or listed by the following:

 - 1. BHMA Certified ANSI A156.4 Grade 1

-- 2. ADA Complaint ANSI A117.1
+- 2. ADA Compliant ANSI A117.1

-- 3. UL/cUL Listed up to 3 hours
+- 3. UL/cUL Listed up to 3 hours.

+- 4. UL10C Positive Pressure Rated

+- 5. UL10B Neutral Pressure Rated